aryan0879-rgb/Python-projects/README.md

 Each project focuses on improving logic, problem-solving, and clean code practices.

 ## 🚀 Projects Included
-- **Password Strength Checker** – Analyzes password complexity and suggests improvements.
+- **Password Checker** – Checks whether the input password by the user is correct or not.
 - **Number Guessing Game** – Simple console-based guessing game with random numbers.
 - **Time-Based Greeter** – Greets users depending on the current system time.
 - **Multiplication Table Generator** – Prints multiplication tables for any number input.